img_3712

 Directions

-• Cut wood according to cut list
+• Step 1.
+Cut wood according to cut list

 Start by cutting the top and side pieces of the shoe cubby according to the cut list.